-24. Monitoring and review
+27 Monitoring and review

-We monitor this policy to ensure that policy objectives are being met and the policy is being implemented effectively.
-We present information on how we deal with applications and how we allocate houses to our Board of Management on and annual basis.
-We will review this policy on every 3 years unless there are any legislative changes.
+We will monitor this policy to ensure that policy objectives are being met and the policy is being implemented effectively.
+We present information on how we deal with applications and how we allocate houses to our Board of Management on an annual basis.
+We will review this policy very 3 years.